ooteniya1/resource-estimation/README.md

 Estimating the resources an application need is very challenging to be honest because it involves some trial and error.
 Identifying accurately how many resources a container for instance will require, and how many replicas a service will need at a given time to meet service-level agreements takes time and effort, hence the process is more of an art than science.
 You’ll first want to identify what a good starting point is for the application; aiming for a good balance of CPU and memory.
 After you’ve decided on a sensible resource size for the application you will also need to setup a process where you can constantly monitor the application's resource actual usage over a period of time.

-In this workshop, we'll be walking you through the process of properly estimating your application resources, in term of memory and CPU.
-At the end, you should be able to come up with figure 1 below, which will be used to create the resource quota for the project.
+In this workshop, we'll be walking you through the process of properly estimating your application resources, in terms of memory and CPU.
+At the end, you should be able to come up with figure 1, which can be used to create the resource quota for the namespace.

 ![](images/estimate.png)
 *Figure 1*